marshmallow-code/marshmallow/docs/upgrading.rst

                 raise UnmarshallingError('Password to short.')
             return val

-    # In 2.0, an UnmarshallingError is raised
+    # In 2.0, an ValidationError is raised
     class PasswordField(fields.Field):

         def _deserialize(self, val):